 For me it wasn’t just one moment that really changed how I see fashion.
 But, it was an accumulative experience and knowledge that pushed me to advocate sustainability in fashion.
 When I started designing for my own line PeyaR, I always felt that there is more than just designing and I need to find that.
 It was a question of how could I grow my capacity to be part of the solution instead of the problem in the industry.
 I loved working or being in the fashion industry, but I needed to do something to help make fashion a force for good.

 Then, I started the non-for-profit organization Connected Threads Asia focused on spreading awareness and promoting sustainable fashion.
 It evolved to be a tangible action for actions like swapping.
-This platforms allows everyone to be part of an easy solution, to lessen textile waste and pressure big companies to produce more items by swapping our clothes.
+This platform allows everyone to be part of an easy solution, to lesser textile waste and pressure big companies to produce more items by swapping our clothes.
 This prolongs the lifespan of our clothes and doesn’t require virgin materials to produce new clothing.

 What Fashion Pulpit aims to do…